-shrinkage and cracking of the raw glaze.
-Some glaze materials-notably clay, zinc oxide, light magnesium carbonate. white lead, and colemanite-have a considerable shrinkage.
+A frequent cause of crawling is the shrinkage and cracking of the raw glaze.
+Some glaze materials-notably, clay, zinc oxide, light magnesium carbonate, white lead, and colemanite-have a considerable shrinkage.
+Excessive grinding may increase the shrinkage of the glaze.
 If cracks appear in the dried surface of the glaze, crawling may result.
 Any cracks in the raw glaze should be rubbed over until filled with dry glaze.
 Glazes which have a high raw shrinkage may be corrected by substitutions of raw materials.
 For example, calcined clay may be substituted for raw clay.
-Or gum may be added to the glaze slip to minimize cracking and to hold the glaze in closer contact with the clay during the early stages of heating in the kiln.
+Or, gum may be added to the glaze slip to minimize cracking and to hold the glaze in closer contact with the clay during the early stages of heating in the kiln.

 Certain types of glaze are much more subject to crawling than others.
 Fluid, transparent glazes seldom crawl, but the difficulty is common with very mat glazes, glazes which have a high viscosity when melted, and glazes which have a high clay or colemanite content.
-In the case of the more fluid glazes, the cracks or breaks in glaze surface which occur in the early stages of firing tend to heal over when the glaze melts and flows.
+In the case of the more fluid glazes the cracks or breaks in glaze surface which occur in the early stages of firing tend to heal over when the glaze melts and flows.